CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

 pip install --pre cartoframes
 ```

-If you don’t have your python environment set-up yet, check out this guide first.
+If you want to know more about this, check out the [installation guide](/developers/cartoframes/guides/Install-CARTOframes-in-your-Notebooks) first.

 ### Spatial analysis scenario

-Let's say you are a data scientist working for Starbucks and you want to better understand why some stores at Brooklyn, New York, perform better than others.
+Let's say you are a data scientist working for Starbucks and you want to better understand why some stores in Brooklyn, New York, perform better than others.

 To begin, let's outline a workflow:

 - Get and explore your company's data
-- Create the areas of influence for your stores
+- Create areas of influence for your stores
-- Discover and enrich your data thanks to CARTO's Data Observatory
+- Enrich your data with demographic data
 - And finally, share the results of your analysis with your team

 Let's get started!

 ## Get and explore your company's data

-[This]() is the dataset you have to start your exploration.
-It contains information about the Starbucks stores.
+[This dataset](../files/starbucks_brooklyn.csv) is the one you have to start your exploration.
+It contains information about the location of Starbucks and each store's annual revenue.
 As a first exploratory step, you read it into a Jupyter Notebook using pandas.

 ```python